honzaskypala/obs-cycle-ads/README.md

-# OBS script for rotating ads media
+# OBS script for cycling ads media

-This is a script for [Open Broadcaster Software](https://obsproject.com/) (OBS), that perform interval based rotation of media.
+This is a script for [Open Broadcaster Software](https://obsproject.com/) (OBS), that perform interval based cycle of media.
 Those media may be for example advertisements, or they can be call-to-actions (subscribe to my channel, give it a like banners etc.)

 If only one ad media is present, then the script restarts the play of the media on the specified interval.
-If there are multiple ad media present, then the media rotate, only one will be displayed at a time, changing on the interval.
+If there are multiple ad media present, then the media cycle, only one will be displayed at a time, changing on the interval.

 ## Pre-requisites